codebar/tutorials/js/lesson7/tutorial.md

 ## Converting other units

 Now, add the tests and implement the conversion between the following units.
-DOn't forget to commit first, after you write each of your tests and then when you get the test passing.
+Don't forget to commit first, after you write each of your tests and then when you get the test passing.

 1. Pounds to kilos (Weight)
 ```